 During an outage you can’t send your employees home without pay, nor can you just skip the building’s rent for that day.
 In many business sectors, a serious IT outage will impact a large percentage of the workforce.
 A few will be fighting fires, but many will be idle and this is where the bulk of fixed costs will come from.

 A simple calculation for fixed costs is:

-As an example, if you have 50 staff and on average they are paid £20 an hour you’d lose £2000 in a 2-hour outage.
-That would be £8000 for a day’s outage.
+As an example, if you have 50 staff and on average they are paid £20 an hour you’d be losing £1,000 an hour.
+That would be £8,000 for a day’s outage.

-You’d also need to look at other areas where you’d lose money, i.e. you could have reputational damage, recovery costs, etc. But it’s unlikely that you’d need to go into such detail to make measured decisions on how you’re going to control the areas of risks within your business.
+You’d also need to look at other areas where you’d lose money – you could have reputational damage, recovery costs, etc. But it’s unlikely that you’d need to go into such detail to make measured decisions on how you’re going to control the areas of risks within your business.

 You can certainly dive deeper and look at the cost per individual IT system, as these calculations are a good starting point to understand what you need to – and should be – doing to protect your business.

 Thanks to the rapid development in technology and the ever-decreasing costs, controlling these risks for a sensible cost is a reality.
-A £10 million business should be able to protect their IT systems for the cost of an hour’s downtime or less.
+A £10 million business should be able to protect their IT systems for the cost of a few hours downtime or less.

 Find out what the risks are to your business, where you stand in best practice and how you can reduce your downtime.
 Register for your business continuity plan review today.

 Continuity Planning: 10 steps to success

 Do you know how to keep your business running successfully in a crisis?
 Business Continuity planning is the process of creating a strategy which identifies and documents risks to a company and outlines processes of prevention and recovery.
 It ensures that, in the event of a disruption, disaster or accident, personnel and assets are protected and […]